collective/rapido.plone/docs/principles.rst

 For an ``ACTION``, we are supposed to provide a function with the same name as the element; in this case, it will be *executed* when a user clicks on the action button.

+The **Python file** can also contain an ``on_display`` function for simple cases where you want to return custom html, stream files or not use elements.

 Here is a basic example: